ThomasMountain/laraslack/README.md

 * SLACK_WEB_HOOK_URL=
     * String
-    * The DataDev slack web hook url
+    * The Slack web hook url
 * SLACK_CHANNEL=
     * String
     * The channel or user to send the message to